Oky-period-tracker/periodtracker/README.md

 - Setup the project by following this quick guide: [Project Setup](./docs/setup.md)

 - Join our organization by going through our Slack/Discord channel.
 It's free to join! <!-- maybe link it here?-->
-- Read our [CONTRIBUTING](./CONTRIBUTING.md) document and follow the steps.
+- Read our [CONTRIBUTING](./CONTRIBUTING.md) guidelines and follow the steps to contribute.